University of Florida reverses course, says professors can testify against DeSantis administration

 After Fuchs’s announcement Friday, Kenneth Nunn, a law professor at the university, called it a welcome development.
 “I think it’s great that the president saw the university’s reputation was being damaged by their unfortunate decision to restrict those three faculty members from testifying in their case.”

-Unfortunately, Nunn said, that decision doesn’t do anything about the many faculty who have been restricted from testifying and those who probably feel a chilling effect.
+But Nunn said the decision doesn’t do anything about the many faculty who have been restricted from testifying and those who probably feel a chilling effect.

 Fuchs said in an email to students and faculty earlier this week that he was appointing a task force to review the university’s conflict of interest policy, which was created last year.